-Erika's work is supported by the Center for Fine and Emerging Visual Artists in Philadelphia, where she was a NewCourtland Fellow in 2017.
+Erika's work is supported by the Center For Emerging Visual Artists in Philadelphia, where she was a NewCourtland Fellow in 2017.

-Recently she produced shows for the Edelman Planetarium at Rowan University, where she teaches photography and video production.
+She has produced shows for the Edelman Planetarium at Rowan University, where she teaches video production and photography.

 Erika speaks Japanese, English, French, and Electro.

 (She would love to learn Chinese and Arabic.)